Dive deeper!Use our Advanced Search

 DCD 4.0 was created in response to industry requirements, years of negotiated changes in the dictionary of deficiency definitions, including a long-advocated scoring cap for individual elements, and because the original infrastructure needed to be updated.
 This marks the first major upgrade since the 2.3 software was launched in 2000.

 Features of the new version include enhanced functionality (the system now guides the inspector through a series of drop-downs in the decision-making process – like Turbo-Tax), and allows for specific identification of every defect with associated details in enhanced “comments” sections (which means inspectors will now be able to make note of multiple deficiencies in one area.).

 Public versions of the software are available for owners to use, to better understand or use in their own properties.

 The inspection summary reports will also look different, and are expected to be easier to read and understand.
 Check out this video created by REAC for education purposes:

 REAC has worked hard to post a range of resources to educate stakeholders on the various changes, including launching an online training program to replace the earlier 3-day in-person training (though some may yet be offered), and a number of online YouTube videos to demonstrate and explain the new processes.

 Key online REAC inspection resources include:

 REAC continues to make progress in the area of improved communication and customer service.
-This commitment has been articulated in every meeting that LeadingAge has had with REAC Director David Vargas and with REAC staff at all levels over the past several years.
+This commitment was clearly articulated in every meeting that LeadingAge had with then-REAC Director David Vargas and with REAC staff at all levels over the past several years.
 LeadingAge commends REAC staff on their responsiveness, stakeholder engagement and ongoing accessibility.